 The graduate program in art history was established in 1940, under the direction of Dr. Laurence Schmeckebier (1909–1985), a German scholar trained in Munich who was a specialist in Medieval, Renaissance/Baroque, and Latin American art history.
 His handbook of Italian Renaissance painting was published in 1939.

 The first student to earn a PhD in art history at Minnesota was Catherine Billings in 1948.

-The Department of Art was established in College of Liberal Arts in 1947, including both studio art and art history, with H. H. Arnason (1909–1986) as chairman.
-Arnason, author of the famous text History of Modern Art: Painting, Sculpture, Architecture, which is now in its seventh edition, also served as director of the Walker Art Center from 1951–1961.
+The Department of Art was established in the College of Liberal Arts in 1947, including both studio art and art history, with H. H. Arnason (1909–1986) as chairman.
+Arnason—author of the famous text History of Modern Art: Painting, Sculpture, Architecture, which is now in its seventh edition—also served as director of the Walker Art Center from 1951–1961.

 In 1964 the Department of Art split into two: studio art and art history, with Carl Sheppard as art history’s first chairman.
 Sheppard was a scholar of Romanesque, Byzantine, and early Christian art, and the Center for Medieval Studies at Minnesota still holds an annual lecture in his name.

-Today the program takes pride in its diverse methodologies and focus on international cultural exchange and globalization in the late antique, early modern, modern and contemporary periods.
-We study:
+Today the program takes pride in its diverse methodologies and focus on international cultural exchange and globalization in the late antique, early modern, modern, and contemporary periods.
+Areas of faculty interest include: